bowo-prasetyo/forkbuild/docs/Architecture.md

 dragging the pointer around doesn't churn geometry every frame.

 MeshRegistry (renderer/MeshRegistry.js), updated 0.1.29, now tracks
 documentId per mesh.
-The registry maps brickId -&gt; { documentId, buildingId, mesh } so that a raycast hit can be resolved not just to a brick and building, but to the world/document that owns it.
+The registry maps brickId -> { documentId, buildingId, mesh } so that a raycast hit can be resolved not just to a brick and building, but to the world/document that owns it.
 This is the critical identity bridge for multi-world spatial interaction: